bulletmark/encfsui/README.md

 ### INSTALLATION

-Unpack the archive, or pull a copy the sources, and then type:
+Unpack this archive, or pull a copy the sources, and then type:

     sudo make install